ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 >**Answer:** They can look these up using **man ls** or just try them out.

+Remember `man -k search_word` for finding `man` commands.
+You may need to be creative with the terms you use.

 ### Moving Around

 The change directory command (**cd**) can be substituted for the list directory structure (**ls**) command with everything you have learned so far.